cs432-websci-fall20/hw2-archiving-DesmondChambers/report.md

 *Why did you choose this particular topic?
 Did you have any issues in archiving the webpages?
 Do the archived webpages look like the original webpages?*

+I choose to archive websites for some of the new concepts and tools I was introduced to this semester.
+I choose these sites because I really enjoyed interacting with the tools they provided.
+I will continue to use most if not all the tools archive.
+I think it will be good to compare the information as it is now with that of the future.
+Not only will this bring new insight, but it will also serve as a way to look back at where it all started.
+I did not have any issues in archiving the webpages.
+The process was simple, I visited the sites, copied the URLs, and then paste them in the Conifer window.
+I then used the autopilot feature provided by Conifer to scan the entire page before adding it to the collection.
+The archived webpages looked similar to the original webpages, as I did not notice any difference between them and the original.

+The link to the collection is https://conifer.rhizome.org/Dchambers/development-tools

 After creating your collection at Conifer, download the collection as a WARC file (see [Exporting or Downloading Content](https://guide.conifer.rhizome.org/docs/manage-sessions/exporting-warc/)).

 Then load this WARC file into [ReplayWeb.page](https://replayweb.page), a tool from the Webrecorder Project (folks who developed Conifer).
 From https://webrecorder.net/tools: